Welcome! Here are the website rules, as well as some tips for using this forum.

 For a time in the 1930s and 40s, Clow advertised them as Gasteam Heating Systems.
 They were sized to generate steam to an additional separate radiator of 50% capacity if desired.

 Clow radiators are history.
 Two types were made, vented and unvented.
 The unvented ones — by far the most common — as any unvented heater, spill "products of combustion" - carbon monoxide, nitrogen oxides, sulfur oxides, VOCs and moisture into your lungs.
 This can be unhealthy or deadly under certain conditions.
 These can be more dangerous than modern unvented gas appliances.
 They lack most safety features found on modern heaters.
-Built from 1900 through the 1960's, early ones lacked pilot lights or gas safety valves.
+Built from 1900 through at least 1956, early ones lacked pilot lights or gas safety valves.

 If you choose to use an unvented heater of any kind, you should research the health risks and ways to minimize them.
 You must also understand that most of these heaters have NONE of the typical safety features required in gas appliances after the 1950s.